hlaclau/discord-bot/README.md

    - `LOG_LEVEL`: Optional, defaults to `info`

 3. **Deploy:**
-   - Dokploy will build and deploy your container
+   - Dokploy will build and deploy your container from the Dockerfile
    - The bot will be available and running on your VPS

+4. **Updating:**
+   - Push changes to your repository
+   - Dokploy can be configured to auto-rebuild or you can manually trigger builds

 #### Option 2: Local Development